nsg/immich-distribution/docs/docs/install.md

 ### Hardware

-A computer with a relatively modern Intel or AMD based CPU, for example the AVX instructionset is needed.
+A computer with a relatively modern Intel or AMD based CPU.
 You need **at minimum** 4GB available RAM, 6 or 8 is preferred.
 You probably also need a lot of free disk space, pictures are stored at `/var/snap`.

 ???
 Note "What about ARM?"

     There is nothing technically blocking me from adapting this package for more architectures like ARM.
 At the moment I do not have any ARM based systems running to test and develop ARM support, so I have focused my resources on what I use personally.

+    If you like to comment, chat or vote for ARM support please do a :thumbsup: or write an comment [at this issue](https://github.com/nsg/immich-distribution/issues/192).

 ### Used ports